 - you have special educational needs or a disability

 - you are not in employment, education or training

 - you are a former unaccompanied Asylum Seeking Child (UASC) and your immigration status is unclear

 - you are in or leaving custody or you have had contact with the criminal justice system

 - you are a young parent

-The Leaving Care Team will try to make contact with you by letter once a year, so if you do hear from us in this way and would like some help, please do get in touch.
-See page 3 above for the Leaving Care Team contact details.
+The Leaving Care Team will try to make contact with you by letter once a year, when you hear from us in this way and would like some help, please do get in touch.

 You will look at your Pathway Plan again every six months, with the help of your social worker until you are 18.
 This is to make sure that it still meets your needs.
 When you leave care at 18, you and your personal adviser will have another good look at your Pathway Plan to check it still makes sense for what you want to achieve once you have left care.
 You will review your Plan every 6 months with your personal adviser.